Last Updated: October 8, 2025

 Mandatory Training Requirements—Annuity Best Interest

 Effective, October 1, 2022, the Wisconsin Best Interest Law (2021 Wis.
 Act 260) requires an insurance intermediary to complete an updated training that includes the best interest standard.
-The new law requires that when recommending the sale of an annuity, insurance intermediaries act in the best interest of the consumer and not place their own financial interests ahead of those of a consumer.
+The new law required that when recommending the sale of an annuity, insurance intermediaries act in the best interest of the consumer and not place their own financial interests ahead of those of a consumer.

-NEW!
-This CE can be completed prior to October 1, 2022, and courses are currently available under the Annuity Training—Best Interest course group via the Provider/Course Lookup link.
+Courses are currently available under the Annuity Training—Best Interest course group via the Provider/Course Lookup link.

-An intermediary who satisfies the training requirement of another state that is substantially similar to Wisconsin's law will be deemed compliant with Wisconsin's requirement.
-The course must include, but need not be limited to:
+Attention Nonresident Agents: An intermediary(agent) who satisfies the training requirement of another state that is substantially similar to Wisconsin's law will be deemed compliant with Wisconsin's requirement.

-The types of annuities and various classifications of annuities.
+The types of annuities and various classifications of annuities

-Identification of the parties to an annuity.
+Identification of the parties to an annuity

 How product-specific annuity contract features affect consumers.

-The application of income taxation of qualified and non-qualified annuities.
+The application of income taxation of qualified and non-qualified annuities

-The primary uses of annuities.
+The primary uses of annuities

-Appropriate sales practices and replacement and disclosure requirements.
+Appropriate sales practices and replacement and disclosure requirements

 Insurer Responsibility